sib-swiss/sib-tech-blog/README.md

 # Run the website
-This website is intented to share technical knowledge between [SIB](http://www.sib.swiss/) members and among the bioinformaticians community in general.
+This website is intented to share technical knowledge between [SIB](http://www.sib.swiss/) members and among the bioinformatics community in general.

 https://sib-swiss.github.io/sib-tech-blog/